 SSC CPO exam is conducted for the recruitment of SI and ASI in Delhi police.
 Candidates who want to appear in the examination will have to go through different stages of exams and these are as follows.

 Written test: A written test will be conducted and it will be a multiple choice question exam.
 The exam will carry 200 questions and candidates will be awarded one marks for each right answer and 0.25 will be deducted for each wrong answer.
-You can choose Hindi or English language as per your option but Second section of the paper will be in English only.
+You can choose Hindi or English language as per your option but the Second section of the paper will be in English only.

 PET Exam: Physical Efficiency Test will be conducted to check whether the candidate is physical eligible to be an officer or not.

-Personal interview: Personal interview will be carried out the judge the mental ability and stability of aspirants.
-Those who do not qualify this stage will not be allowed to enter the next stage of selection process.
+Personal interview: Personal interview will be carried out by the judge the mental ability and stability of aspirants.
+Those who do not qualify this stage will not be allowed to enter the next stage of the selection process.

 SSC MTS exam provides recruitment opportunities in the various department.
 SSC MTS exam just has written exam only.
 Two papers are conducted as written tests and document verification will be commenced after that.